 While the world is evolving, the essence of loyalty is not.
 Loyalty is based on a mix of emotions and memory.
 Loyalty gives purpose and steers happiness.

 As neurological studies show, when exposed to their favorite brands, the part of a shopper’s brain that is associated with emotional memory retrieval comes to life.
 This, in turn, releases feel-good chemicals, positively impacting decision making.
 Once a loyal relationship has begun, shoppers will feel a sense of pleasure, giving them automatic rewards when exposed to a brand.
 These physical changes in the human brain’s reward system, called the ‘corpus striatum’, reinforce shopper loyalty and justify brand preferences.

 To me, loyalty really makes me feel good.
 When I look at my past purchasing decisions, I see that I have become more and more attached to specific brands over time, because I felt rewarded and emotionally connected.

 At BrandLoyalty, we aim to let all shoppers experience this feeling when they shop at our clients, by designing campaigns with the right mechanics and rewards that instantly change shopping behavior and establish loyalty.

 Shoppers are likely to be attracted to rewards that they see as compatible with their identities (or those identities that they desire to adopt) – particularly when they are socially desirable.

-Rewards have been shown to be extremely effective in motivating behavioural change, and unlike intrinsic motivations, collectables and other rewards allow retailers to drive shoppers towards new behaviours.
+Rewards have been shown to be extremely effective in motivating behavioral change, and unlike intrinsic motivations, collectibles and other rewards allow retailers to drive shoppers towards new behaviors.
 In the development phase of loyalty campaigns, we identify reward features and benefits that bring real value to shoppers to ensure maximum impact.
 By delivering increased value to profitable shoppers, they in turn become even more loyal to your brand or store.